KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 | State$_2$ | Claim$_2$ = uncertain when $K_1 = +1$ | $f_2(+1, \text{"not sure"})$ = uncertain | — |
 | $K_2$ | $g_2(\text{uncertain})$ | $= 0$ | **$K_2 = 0$** |

-**Interpretation**: Subject demonstrates Socratic wisdom—accurate recognition of their own ignorance—but is modest about this metacognitive achievement.
+**Interpretation**: Subject demonstrates Socratic wisdom---accurate recognition of their own ignorance---but is modest about this metacognitive achievement.

 ---